jermbo/JavaScriptMeetup/RESTful-CRUD/README.md

 "Get a full fake ReST API with zero coding in less than 30 seconds (seriously)" - (JSON Server GitHub)[https://github.com/typicode/json-server].
 This lovely tool is what gives you all the ReSTful CRUDiness you expect from an API.
 We will break this down soon.

 ### Postman
 Another really useful tool when working with API's in general.
 It is a Chrome extension and a stand a lone app.
-(GetPostMan)[https://www.getpostman.com/] Go ahead and down load it.
+(GetPostman)[https://www.getpostman.com/] Go ahead and down load it.
 You will thank me later!

 ## The Setup
 We are going to recreate my project database and walk thought where I started, what I did to get a little easier, then where I have ended up.
 So, the best place to start is at the beginning. ( For those who just want the end results, start off in 01-the-beginning folder. )

 ### The Beginning
-When I was first playing around with this, it was a simple JSON file that I hand created and then I ajax'd in and started to manipulate.
-That go tedious real quick.
-This is when I found the JSON Server.
+When I was first playing around with this, it was a simple JSON file that was hand crafted and then ajax'd in to display to the users.
+Adding new data to the JSON file got tedious, real quick.
+After a few days and getting fed up of making stupid JSON syntax errors, I started looking for a better solution.
+This is when I found out about JSON Server.
+The whole game changed from this point on!

-I started by creating a directory and initialized a Node project.
+The first thing that needed to be done was officially start this as a project rather than some random grouping of files.
+So, like any Node project, I started off by initializing the project.

 `npm init`

-I followed the prompts, filling out the information as I saw fit.
+Followed the prompts, filling out the information as I saw fit.
 Once that was done I started installing packages.
-I installed JSON Server both globally and locally:
+JSON Server was installed both globally and locally like so:

 ```JavaScript
 npm i -g json-server
 npm i -S json-server
 ```

-While that was installing I created a JSON file that will eventually store my data.
+While that was installing I started a JSON document that housed my desired groupings of data.

 ```JSON
 {